12 Essential Design Skills to Elevate Your Creative Career

 You certainly don’t need to be a world-class artist.
 However, investing time in developing fundamental drawing techniques like proportions, perspective, form, and shading can make a huge difference.

 Trust me, even basic drawing skills can transform your design process.
-Start with simple exercises like sketching everyday objects around your home, doing gesture drawings of people in public, or trying your hand at basic figure drawing.
-Over time, you'll be amazed at how quickly your abilities blossom.
+Start with simple exercises like sketching everyday objects around your home, drawing gestures of people in public, or trying your hand at basic figure drawing.
+Over time, you’ll be amazed at how quickly your abilities blossom.

 3. Mastering the Adobe Creative Cloud Suite

-While raw design talent and conceptual thinking are crucial, the reality is that most professional-level creative work today is executed using digital tools.
+While raw design talent and conceptual thinking are crucial, most professional-level creative work today is executed with digital tools.
 And when it comes to the industry standard, the Adobe Creative Cloud suite reigns supreme.

 From Photoshop and Illustrator to InDesign and XD, having a solid grasp of the Adobe ecosystem is a must-have skill for any creative pro.